alinpaca/Mini-projects/README.md

-# This repository contains Springboard Data Sci Track exercises and projects.
+# This repository contains data science-related exercises and projects.